Quick start

 What this calculator is solving

-The Carpet Calculator estimates carpet area for one simple room.
-It reports adjusted square feet, square yards, and approximate linear feet from a roll width.
+The Carpet Calculator estimates carpet material for one simple room.
+It reports adjusted square feet, square yards, and approximate linear feet from the roll width you enter.

 The formula in plain language

-In plain language: The calculator multiplies room length by width, adds waste, divides by 9 for square yards, and divides by roll width for approximate linear feet.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses floor area = length x width, adjusted area = floor area x (1 + waste percent / 100), square yards = adjusted area / 9, and approximate linear feet = adjusted area / roll width.
+The examples on the page are there so you can compare your inputs with a carpet room example before copying the answer.

 How to read the answer

-• Square yards is the common carpet area unit.
+- Square yards is the common carpet area unit.
+The calculator divides adjusted square feet by 9.

-• Linear feet estimates how much length would be needed at the roll width entered.
+- Linear feet estimates how much length would be needed at the roll width entered.
+It is a planning number, not a cutting diagram.

 Common mistakes to avoid

-• Do not rely on this for final carpet ordering when seams or pattern direction matter.
+- Do not rely on this for final carpet ordering when seams, pile direction, or pattern matching matter.

-• Ask the installer how they will lay out the roll before buying.
+- Ask the installer how they will lay out the roll before buying, especially when the room is wider than the roll.

 Research and references